Film: Never Say Never Again

 - Meaningful Name: "Small-Fawcett".
 Doesn't take Sigmund Freud to get that joke.

 - Mistaken for Servant: Domino mistakes Bond for the masseur.
-As she is an attractive woman in a towel, he doesn't correct her and does the job.
+As she is an attractive woman in a towel, he doesn't correct her and does the job (as any gentleman would).

-- No, Mr. Bond, I Expect You to Dine: Naturally.
+- No, Mr. Bond, I Expect You to Dine: Bond spends time aboard the Flying Saucer as an unwilling but well cared-for guest.

 - No Kill Like Overkill: Fatima's death blows her up completely